-Link Fund Solutions Ltd (Link) have established an Authorised Contractual scheme (ACS) (a tax efficient UK collective investment vehicle) on behalf of the WPP.
+Link Fund Solutions Ltd (Link) have established an Authorised Contractual Scheme (ACS) (a tax efficient UK collective investment vehicle) on behalf of the WPP.
 The ACS will have sub-funds in a range of asset classes that will meet the needs of the LGPS funds in Wales, to allow them to execute their differing asset allocation strategies.
 The LGPS funds will retain full control over strategic asset allocation decisions.

-Positive progress has been made by the WPP in the establishment of the first two sub funds for the collective investing of assets.
-The prospectus for Global High Alpha Equities, comprising 2 sub funds with differing risk / return characteristics, was approved by the Financial Conduct Authority (FCA) (July 2018), and transition into these sub funds was completed during January 2019.
-The proposals for the second sub fund for UK and European Equities was agreed by the Joint Governance Committee in September 2018 and has recently been approved by the FCA.
-The third phase relates to Fixed Interest with options in the process of being reviewed.
+Positive progress has been made by the WPP in the establishment of three sub funds for the collective investing of assets.
+The prospectus for Global High Alpha Equities, comprising two sub funds with differing risk / return characteristics, was approved by the Financial Conduct Authority (FCA) in July 2018.
+The prospectus for the second sub fund for UK Equities was approved by the FCA in September 2019.
+The third sub-fund relates to Fixed Interest and was approved by the FCA in February 2020.
+Assets were transitioned into the third sub-fund during July 2020.